Mercedes-Benz Gear Shift Problems

 Symptoms of gear selector failure

-It’s not always easy to differentiate gear selector issues from other similar problems in a Mercedes, but it helps to have an idea of what to look for.
+It’s not always easy to differentiate gear selector issues from other similar problems in a Mercedes-Benz, but it helps to have an idea of what to look for.
 If your gear selector is failing, you might notice grinding noises while shifting gears, or clicking sounds coming from the gear selector itself.
 It is also common to experience difficulty shifting smoothly from one gear to the next—which mainly occurs in automatic engines.
 Drivers with gear selector failure have also noticed difficulty going from drive to reverse smoothly without stopping fully in neutral.

 While the symptoms of transmission problems mimic the symptoms of other potential issues, these are some of the common reasons why you could be having issues with your gear selector.